-The Bayou Din Detention Basin, the Channel 100-A Concrete Repair, and the Bessie Heights Drainage Ditch Extension projects have been determined to be Category 2 projects.
-The Orange County and Port Arthur elements of the Sabine Pass to Galveston CSRM are both Category 3 projects.
+All recommended FMPs, excluding the Orange County and Port Arthur elements of the Sabine Pass to Galveston CSRM, have been identified as Category 2 projects.
+As the Orange County and Port Arthur projects of the Sabine Pass to Galveston CSRM have both received federal funding, both projects have been identified as Category 3 projects.

 A project classifies as a Rural Applicant if any of the following conditions are met: